 Beaches a little further out of the city

-Cape Sounion has a very nice is the beach where you can combine a visit to the Poseidon Temple, a day at the beach with a seaside lunch or dinner at one of the many fish taverns in the area and and a magnificent sunset visit to the Temple of Poseidon.
+Cape Sounion has a very nice beach where you can combine a visit to the Poseidon Temple, a day at the beach with a seaside lunch or dinner at one of the many fish taverns in the area and a magnificent sunset visit to the Temple of Poseidon.

 All in all, a perfect, easy and affordable vacation idea.

 All of the above-mentioned beaches are easily accessible by car, taxi or public

 transport.
 We will be happy to assist you though with any queries you may have at